 For example, if you go to the gas station and purchase a bag of chips for $1.47 with a card you have linked to the Acorn app, Acorn will round up the expense to $2.00 and invest the $0.53 into a portfolio of your choosing.

-Savy investors might roll their eyes at this and wonder why anyone would blindly throw money into a portfolio that they don't understand.
+Savy investors might roll their eyes at this (like they do to cryptocurrency investors like me) and wonder why anyone would blindly throw money into a portfolio that they don't understand.

 My rebuttal to that is, "investing some money is better than investing no money."